hajduboti/it-task/README.md

 ### Prerequisites

-The following should be installed on your machine:
+The following should be installed and running on your machine:

 * Node.js
 * PHP 7.1
 * Composer
-* XAMPP
+* XAMPP or other to run MySQL

 ### Installation